-This Kremer Porsche 962 was a recent visitor to the service workshop at JZM Porsche in St. Albans, Hertfordshire.
-Despite my spending at least one day a week with the JZM crew, I missed it, but am working on future visiting rights.
+This Kremer Porsche 962 was a recent visitor to a friend’s service workshop.
+Despite my spending at least one day a week there, I missed it, but am working on future visiting rights.

 Everyone knows about the Porsche 962: super successful Group C racer that claimed abundant silverware for owners with the nuts to drive them properly.
 However, a number of customers were unhappy with Porsche’s version of the 962 and decided to do things their own way.